 Two teams work together to provide inpatient neurology care.
-We have a stroke unit providing specialized care for stroke patients, and a neurologic intensive care unit for critically ill patients.
+We have a stroke unit providing specialized care for stroke patients.

 Approximately 1,200 patients are hospitalized each year on the Neurology inpatient service.
-The average daily census is about 14 patients divided between 3 teams.
 Residents assume the major responsibility for patient care under the supervision of the Neurology faculty.
 Residents also rotate seeing consults in the early evenings and on weekends.

 University Hospital Consultation Service

 In addition to the comprehensive inpatient service, the Department of Neurology operates the busiest consultation service in the hospital, providing over 1,200 adult consultations each year for other inpatient services as well as the Emergency Department.
 Although faculty members supervise the residents, these experiences provide a transition toward independent decision-making as a fully trained neurologist.

 The dayfloat resident’s day starts at noon conference every weekday.
 In the afternoons, this resident helps the inpatient team with procedures and does medical student teaching.
 The dayfloat resident then takes new consults and cross-covers the inpatients from 5 pm until the nightfloat resident takes over at 8 pm.

 Residents rotate through the neurological intensive care unit for one month during their intern year, and one month during their PGY2 or PGY3 year.
 Residents learn to admit, diagnose and treat those neurological patients whose acuity level requires intensive care.
 Aside from a clinical component, the rotation has didactic and Socratic teaching during ICU rounds as well as separate didactic sessions given by the Neurocritical Care physicians.